eriksank/rpc-websocket/README.md

 <a name="support"></a>

 ###11.1\.
 Support
-For trouble tickets with RPC WebSocket, please, use the github issue list.
+For trouble tickets with RPC WebSocket, please, use the github [issue list](https://github.com/eriksank/rpc-websocket/issues).

 <a name="projects"></a>

 ###11.2\.
 Projects
 I am available for commercial projects.

 In commercial projects, I often do the initial prototyping by myself.
 After that, I manage external developer contributions through github and bitbucket.
 I usually end up being the long-term go-to person for how to evolve the system.
-My work involves reviewing Javascript for both the web and NodeJS.
+My work involves reviewing Javascript for both the web and nodejs.
 I occasionally still do PHP.
-The startups I work for, are usually located elsewhere but I do all of my work from Cambodia.
+The startups I work for, are usually located elsewhere, but I do all of my work from Cambodia.
 If you are in need of a source code manager for your project, feel free to contact me at erik@sankuru.biz.

 <a name="license"></a>